californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Driving under the influence (DUI)

 A California traffic infraction is the least severe type of traffic violation, and these offenses do not typically require jail time.
-The consequences for a traffic infraction in the state include payment of fines and incurring additional points on the state DMV point system.
+The consequences for a traffic infraction in the state may include payment of fines and incurring additional points on the state DMV point system.

-While one infraction ticket may not warrant any jail time in California, it will add 1 point to a record and come with fines specific to the traffic violation.
+While one infraction ticket may not warrant any jail time in California, it may add 1 point to a record and come with fines specific to the traffic violation.
 If the points add up, however, it could warrant extra fines or even jail time.

 • First offense is punishable by a fine of up to $100